amd/Quark/docs/source/onnx/optional_utilities.rst

 -----

 1. Before exporting, perform `model.eval()`.
-2. Models with opset 17 are recommended.
+2. Models with opset 21 or higher are recommended.
 3. NPU_CNN platforms do not support dynamic input shapes and allow only a batch size of 1.
 Ensure that the input shape is fixed and the batch dimension is set to 1.

 Example code: